XAdanM/XAdamM.github.io/content/posts/hitchhikers-guide-to-arch-linux.md

 "Well, Bella, can you come over and try fixing my Arch installation?"
 Lalani asks, a little bit embarrassed.

-"OK," Bella says and walks over.
+"OK.
+I don't understand why everything thinks I can magically fix all their problems though.
+I've never even used Arch Linux!"
+Bella says and walks over.
 She turns the laptop off and on.

 The laptop boots up perfectly fine, no kernel panics, nothing.